Senators seek to change immigration law to curb child marriages

 "A visa to enter the United States is a privilege, and this straightforward reform will help close a loophole that can lead to the abuse and exploitation of children,” Johnson said in a statement.
 “I hope my colleagues will join me to advance this commonsense legislation.”

 The legislation would not completely end child marriage in the United States because most states allow citizens under 18 to marry, but often with judicial or parental consent.
-New Jersey and Delaware are the only states that prohibit marriages involving those under the age of 18, having passed bans on the practice last year.
+New Jersey and Delaware are the only states that prohibit marriages involving those under 18, having passed bans last year.

-Between 2007 and 2017, US Citizenship and Immigration Services approved more than 5,500 petitions by adults to bring minor spouses or fiancées into the country, and granted nearly 3,000 requests by minors trying to bring in older spouses or fiancés, the committee's report said.
+From 2007 to 2017, Citizenship and Immigration Services approved more than 5,500 petitions by adults to bring minor spouses or fiancées into the country, and granted nearly 3,000 requests by minors trying to bring in older spouses or fiancés, the committee's report said.
 Girls were the minors in 95 percent of the cases.

 The agency also approved petitions for people with significant age differences, the report found.
 In one case, a 71-year-old U.S. citizen requested a visa for a 17-year-old spouse from Guatemala, and in another, a 14-year-old sought entry for a 38-year-old from the Democratic Republic of the Congo.
 Both visa requests were granted.
 The USCIS approved 149 petitions involving a minor with an adult spouse or fiancé who was over 40, the report said.